 Developed initially by Boomi and later acquired by Dell, AtomSphere uses a fully graphical interface for drag-and-drop data integration and management.
 This multi-tenant platform supports numerous application integrations as a service, making AtomSphere more accessible for SMBs and large enterprises.

 Like several data integration platforms on this list, AtomSphere has an extensive suite of built-in connectors and APIs, but what stands out is the no-code graphical interface design that makes it accessible to a wide range of technical skill levels.

 Best suited to move and manage data across hybrid IT architectures, AtomSphere integrations are organized as distinct "atoms."
 This means you can set up integrations across multiple components of your data system (on-premise, in the cloud, or private cloud) and connect them into a "molecule" for load balancing and high availability.

 Dell Boomi AtomSphere price: starts at $550 per month, and a 30-day free trial is available.

 13. Astera Centerprise

-- If you’re looking to maximize ease of use: try SSIS, Panoply, Dell Boomi AtomSphere or Astera Centerprise
+- Companies looking for ease of use should check out SSIS, Panoply, Dell Boomi AtomSphere, or Astera Centerprise.